What is a Scholarship and What Types are Available?

-Receiving a college acceptance letter is an achievement, and once you've gotten your foot in the door it's time to start forming a game plan.
+Receiving a college acceptance letter is an achievement, and once you've gotten your foot in the door, it's time to start forming a game plan.
 You have a lot of decisions to make.
-One of the most crucial considerations you need to factor into the equation is how you plan to pay for your education.
+One of the most crucial considerations to factor into the equation is how you plan to pay for college.

 A scholarship is an award of money that is provided for a student to support their pursuit of a college degree.
-The main difference between these funds and loans is that scholarship money does not need to be repaid.
-This means you can use scholarships to lower the cost of tuition, making an education more feasible.
+If you get a scholarship, you can put it toward the cost of your tuition, potentially making your education more feasible.

 Types of Scholarships

-It can be daunting to wade through the pages upon pages of scholarships listings on websites like College Board, but if you approach your search strategically, it will make the process considerably more efficient.
-The best way to start is to break down what kinds of scholarships are out there and decide which ones apply to you.
+It can be daunting to wade through the pages upon pages of scholarship listings on websites like College Board, but if you approach your search strategically, it will make the process considerably more efficient.

-- Scholarships for Military Service Members & Veterans - Supporting current and retired members of the U.S. military and their families is a point of pride for many institutions, and you will find a number of scholarships designed around that same goal.
-Searching under College Board's Affiliation Information section, you can find scholarships pertaining to your service branch, military awards such as the Purple Heart, and even world conflicts you may have served during.
+- Scholarships for Military Service Members, Their Families and Veterans - Supporting current and retired members of the U.S. military and their families is a point of pride for many institutions, and you will find a number of scholarships designed around that same goal.
+For example, SNHU partners with Operation Homefront to offer full-tuition scholarships to several military spouses each year.

-- Scholarships for Students with Disabilities - Students with disabilities may also find themselves eligible for scholarships that are intended to provide financial support for them.
+- Scholarships for Students with Disabilities - Students with disabilities may also find themselves eligible for scholarships intended to provide financial support for them.
 The awards vary in criteria from the very general to being meant for applicants with specific disabilities.
-You can learn more in College Board's Personal Information section.

 Explore more content like this article

 SNHU is a nonprofit, accredited university with a mission to make high-quality education more accessible and affordable for everyone.